 Individualize.
 Take with first main meal of the day.
 Previously on glimepiride, or glimepiride + pioglitazone: Initially one 30mg/2mg or one 30mg/4mg tab once daily.
 Previously on pioglitazone, or pioglitazone + other sulfonylurea: initially one 30mg/2mg tab once daily.
+Patients with systolic dysfunction: use lowest Duetact dose after titration from pioglitazone 15–30mg has been tolerated.
 Concomitant insulin or sulfonylurea: reduce dose of these if needed.
 Concomitant strong CYP2C8 inhibitors: max pioglitazone 15mg daily.
 Concomitant colesevelam: give dose at least 4hrs prior to colesevelam.

 NYHA Class III or IV heart failure.
 Sulfonamide allergy.

 Symptomatic HF: not recommended.
 Monitor for signs/symptoms of CHF; discontinue or reduce dose if occurs.
 Edema.
 Glimepiride: potential increased risk of cardiovascular mortality.
 Hepatic disease.
 Monitor liver function before initiating therapy; if abnormalities detected, interrupt and assess probable cause; do not restart if ALT >3XULN with total bilirubin >2XULN.
 Routine monitoring LFTs during therapy without liver disease: not recommended.
-Prior history of bladder cancer.
 Active bladder cancer: not recommended.
+Prior history of bladder cancer: consider glycemic control benefits vs risk of cancer recurrence.
 Risk of fractures (esp. females).
 Stress.
 Elderly, debilitated, uncompensated strenuous excercise, malnourished or deficient caloric intake, adrenal or pituitary insufficiency, or alcohol intoxication: increased risk of hypoglycemia.
 G6PD deficiency: consider non-sulfonylurea alternative.
 Renal impairment.
 Perform regular eye exams.
-Resumption of premenopausal ovulation in anovulatory patients may occur (may result in unintended pregnancy).
+Resumption of premenopausal ovulation in anovulatory women may occur (may result in unintended pregnancy).
 Pregnancy.
 Nursing mothers.